What does Pr(>|z|) mean in Logistic Regression Output in R

 Number of Fisher Scoring iterations: 6

-• The p-value for the predictor variable “disp” is .5305.
-Since this value is not less than .05, it does not have a statistically significant relationship with the response variable in the model.
+• The p-value for the predictor variable “disp” is 0.5305.
+Since this value is significantly greater than the 0.05 threshold ($0.5305 > 0.05$), we fail to reject the null hypothesis.
+This indicates that disp does not have a statistically significant relationship with the probability of having a manual transmission in this model.

-• The p-value for the predictor variable “drat” is .0315.
-Since this value is less than .05, it has a statistically significant relationship with the response variable in the model.
+• The p-value for the predictor variable “drat” is 0.0315.
+Since this value is less than the 0.05 threshold ($0.0315 < 0.05$), we reject the null hypothesis.
+This result confirms that drat has a statistically significant relationship with the response variable, suggesting it is a reliable predictor in the model.

-First, we calculate the z value using the following formula:
+First, we calculate the z value using the following relationship, which serves as the measure of evidence against the null hypothesis:

 • z value = Estimate / Std.
 Error